Ohio confirms first coronavirus cases, continues testing

 CANCELLATIONS:

 Ohio State University, which is on spring break this week, cancelled classes for the remainder of the month and said all instruction will be online at least through March.
+The University of Dayton suspended international travel.
 The Ohio Supreme Court canceled a dispute resolution conference on Tuesday expected to bring 500 judges, magistrates and others to Columbus.
 DeWine canceled a state insurance fund for injured workers' conference which was scheduled to bring 8,000 to Columbus beginning Wednesday.
 The Jewish Federation of Cleveland said a staff member was one of the people diagnosed with coronavirus and is closing its education center for two weeks.